OmarAymanMahfouz/Notepad/README.md

 Software description
 --------------------
-This application is clone of MS notepad with the same features and functionalities.
+This application is a clone of MS notepad with the same features and functionalities.

 How it works
 -